 Address: Connecticut Financial Center, 157 Church St., 18th Floor, New Haven, CT 06510

-Get Help Filing for Bankruptcy in Connecticut
+Get Help Filing for Bankruptcy

 You can find out more about bankruptcy in Connecticut at the Connecticut Law About Bankruptcy page on the Connecticut Judicial Branch Law Libraries website.
 But before taking action beyond gathering information, it would be wise to contact an experienced Connecticut bankruptcy attorney to discuss how the choices open to you will impact your individual financial situation.